 Among the Chase Ultimate Rewards® cards, the Chase Sapphire Preferred® Card is the clear-cut leader.

 For the moderate $95 annual fee, the card increases the value of your rewards significantly.
 With the Chase Sapphire Preferred® Card you get a redemption bonus of 25% whenever you book through the Ultimate Rewards online travel portal.
-That alone boosts the value of a single Chase credit card rewards point to $0.0125.

 The Chase Sapphire Preferred® Card also allows you to transfer your points to various airline and hotel loyalty programs.
 If used properly, these perks allow travelers to maximize their benefits significantly.